-category under SBA rules is that such a business is small if it has 1,500 or fewer employees.
-458 For this industry, U.S. Census data for 2012 show that there were 967 firms that operated for the entire year.
-459 Of this total, 955 firms had employment of 999 or fewer employees and 12 had employment of 1000 employees or more.
-460 Thus under this category and the associated size standard, the Commission estimates that the majority of firms can be considered small.
-With respect to local governments, in particular, since many governmental entities comprise the licensees for these services, we include under public safety services the number of government entities affected.
-According to Commission records, there are a total of approximately 133,870 licenses within these services.
-461 There are 3,121 licenses in the 4.9 GHz band, based on an FCC Universal Licensing System search of March 29, 2017.
-462 We estimate that fewer than 2,442 public safety radio licensees hold these licenses because certain entities may have multiple licenses.
+is small if it has 1,500 or fewer employees.58 For this industry, U.S. Census data for 2012 show that there were 967 firms that operated for the entire year.59 Of this total, 955 firms had employment of 999 or fewer employees and 12 had employment of 1000 employees or more.60 Thus under this category and the associated size standard, the Commission estimates that the majority of PLMR Licensees are small entities.